krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 04/gru/2022:20:54:53 +0100 [GET /examples/context/observe HTTP/1.0] [200] [4756 ms] [http-nio-8081-exec-9]
 ```

-We can see that we have three groups of times:
+We can see that we have three groups of timings:
 - ```~1500ms```
 - ```~3000ms```
 - ```~4500ms```

-After we executed the script above we have three JFR files in ```/tmp``` directory.
+After we executed the script above, we had three JFR files in the ```/tmp``` directory.
 When we load all three files
 together to my viewer and check the _Correlation ID stats_ section, we can see:

 ![alt text](/assets/async-demos/context-1.png "context-1")

-So we have similar times from our JFR files.
+So we have similar timings from our JFR files.
 Looking good.
 Let's filter all the samples by context ID.
 It's
-called a _Correlation ID filter_ in my viewer, let's put a value ```-3264552494855344825``` which took ```4650ms```
+called a _Correlation ID filter_ in my viewer, let's use a value ```-3264552494855344825``` which took ```4650ms```
 according to records in the JFR.
 Let's also add an additional _filename level_.
-Filename is correlated to
+The filename is correlated to
-application name.
+the application name.
 Here comes the flame graph: ([HTML](/assets/async-demos/context-1.html){:target="_blank"})

 ![alt text](/assets/async-demos/context-2.png "flames")

 All three applications are on the same flame graph.
 This is beautiful.
-Just a reminder: it's not a whole application,
-it's a **single request** presented here.
+Just a reminder: it's not a whole application.
+It’s a **single request** presented here.
 I highlighted the ```slowPath()``` method
 executed in the second and third app, which causes higher latency.
-You can play with HTML flame graph on your own
+You can play with the HTML flame graph
-to see what is happening there, or you can just jump into the code.
-I would like to focus on what context ID
+to see what is happening there or jump into the code.
+I want to focus on what insights the context ID
 functionality gives us.
-Because, there is more.
+Because there is more.
 We've already added an additional _filename level_.
 We can also
 add timestamps as another level.
 Let's do that.
-I will present you only the bottom of the graph, since
+I will present you only the bottom of the graph since
 that's what is important here: ([HTML](/assets/async-demos/context-2.html){:target="_blank"})

 ![alt text](/assets/async-demos/context-3.png "flames")

-The article image resolution may look unclear, you can check the [HTML](/assets/async-demos/context-2.html){:target="_blank"}
+The image may look blurred, but you can check the [HTML](/assets/async-demos/context-2.html){:target="_blank"}
 version for clarity.
-In the bottom you can see five brown rectangles.
-Those are timestamps trimmed to seconds.
+At the bottom, you can see five brown rectangles.
+Those are timestamps truncated to seconds.
-So basically from left to right we can see what was happening to our request second by second.
+So from left to right, we can see what was happening to our request second by second.
 Let's highlight
 when the second application was running during that request:

 ![alt text](/assets/async-demos/context-4.png "flames")